allthingstalk/arduino-wifi-sdk/README.md

 [Read more about CBOR in our Documentation](https://docs.allthingstalk.com/developers/data-formats/#cbor)
 CBOR is a data format whose design goals include the possibility of extremely small code size, fairly small message size, and extensibility without the need for version negotiation.

 > This method uses less data.
 Use it if you’re working with limited data or bandwidth.
 > As opposed to JSON data sending, with CBOR, you can build a payload with multiple messages before sending them.

 You’ll need to create a `CborPayload` object before being able to send data using CBOR.
+By default, the maximum CBOR payload size is **256 bytes**.
+If needed, you can change that by by using `CborPayload payload(payload_size_in_bytes)` when creating the object.
-The beginning of your sketch should therefore contain `CborPayload payload;`
+In the end, the beginning of your sketch should therefore contain `CborPayload payload` or `CborPayload payload(payload_size_in_bytes)`:

 ```cpp
 #include <AllThingsTalk_WiFi.h>